jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Getting-Started/Create-Instance.md

    - Specification

-     Support selection of node specifications and node counts.
-The node is the data node of the JDW instance, that is, the Segment node.
+     Support selection of database version, storage type, node specification, corresponding bucket and node count.
+The node is the data node of JDW instance, which is the Segment node.

-     - As for the node specification, support jdw.dc1.large (2vcpu /16G Mem /160G SSD), jdw.dc1.large (2vcpu /16G Mem /160G SSD) two specifications.
+     - Storage type: support local disk SSD currently.
+     - Node specification: support 4 core 16GB, 8 core 32GB, 16 core 64GB and 32 core 128GB.
+     - Bucket: different node specifications have different buckets, including 128GB, 256GB, 512GB and 1024GB.
      - As for node counts, support 2-16 nodes.

    - Network